odayakanaasa/steve-and-kateri-wedding/content/posts/hotel.md

 The Hampton Inn has free breakfast, pool, hot tub, free parking, free wireless internet, AND most importantly, a free shuttle to/from the MSP airport, Mall of America, and Twin Cities Premium Outlets from 4am-11pm.
 With that being said, if you're flying in, you won't need to rent a car unless you'd really like to as we'll also have a shuttle to/from the wedding + there's Lyft/Uber available in the area.

-There's TONS of things to do in this area.
+There's a *ton* of shopping, dining, and activities in this area.
 For shopping there's the Mall of America (has a rollercoaster!) and the Twin Cities Premium Outlets - both of which can be reached by the shuttle.
 If you prefer the outdoors, Lebanon Hills Regional Park is 5-7 miles (depending on where you enter) South of the hotel which houses a ZOO, tons of hiking/biking trails and a golf course.

 And for eating/drinking there's options steps from the hotel!